chiselko6/scrabble/README.md

 This project utilizes Python [asyncio](https://docs.python.org/3/library/asyncio.html) library.
 Clients talk to each other via websockets through the server, thus the system is centralized.
-Currently, the clients can send messages only to the server directly, which can publish their messages or answer back.
+Currently, the clients can send messages only to the server directly, which can publish their messages to other clients or answer back.
-The server tracks clients' connection state and verifies players' moves (right now it autoapproves them).
+The server tracks clients' connection state and verifies players' moves (right now it autoapproves them, there is no verification of inserted words).
-Clients and the server exchange information via messages, which are split into game events and other messages.
+Clients and the server exchange information via messages, which are split into game events and non-game messages.
 Game events define all changes of the game state, non-game messages include messages of player connection/disconnection, authorization.

 In order to play the game, there should be the following roles set up:
 - The server.
 It will be the publisher of messages and admin panel (it will create new games, start the games with some parameters).
 - The players.
 Each player has a GUI to interact with and a client connected to it and the server.
-GUI object will send user actions to the server via its own client and vice versa.

 Player's GUI object and the client run in a single process, but in different threads.
 The server requires its own process.